 - Use scheduling software

 Pen and papers will only get you so far with a work schedule.
 As your business grows, you should think about using specialized programs.
+Software for batch processing allows you to automate processes such as scripts, tasks, loads, file transfers, and multi-step workloads.
 Choosing the best rostering software with pre-made roster templates, instant notifications about schedule changes, and other smart features will help you eliminate scheduling mistakes.
 Even if it may look overwhelming at first, the benefits outweigh all the problems!
 Research the available options on the market and see what best fits your business needs.

 - Communication is the key